Try for free

 Jean Kaluza

-Although interactive design has its own greats like Nielson Norman, the principles of Rams’ design are still fundamental rules and can be applied in more interface contexts today.
+Although interactive design has its greats, like Nielsen Norman, the principles of Rams’ design are still fundamental rules that we can apply in more interface contexts today.

 Let’s take a closer look at the design principles pioneered by German industrial designer Dieter Rams and how they’ve impacted modern design.